sortecoevo/sortee/content/people/index.md

 &nbsp;

 ![Malgorzata (Losia) Lagisz](LosiaLagisz.png)
-[Malgorzata (Losia) Lagisz (she/her), *The University of New South Wales, Australia; University of Alberta, Canada*](https://mlagisz.weebly.com/) is a Research Fellow at the University of New South Wales Sydney, where she works on meta-research and evidence synthesis.
+[Malgorzata (Losia) Lagisz (she/her)](https://mlagisz.weebly.com/) is a Research Fellow at the University of New South Wales Sydney, where she works on meta-research and evidence synthesis.

 &nbsp;